Skip to content

 dataway = DFF.CONN('df_dataway', token='xxxxx')

-For detailed API interfaces of different types of Connectors, please refer to the specific documentation.
+For detailed API interfaces of specific connector types, please refer to the respective documentation.